Tag Archives: Teenspace

 On Sept.
 23, Dept. of Health responded, arguing that they did not have to abide by the state student privacy law since they were not an education agency, but assuring us that their contract was no less protective.
 On Oct.
 8, we received the Talkspace contract via a Freedom of Information Law request.

 The contract did not dispel our concerns.
 Since we sent our initial letter, we had discovered that when a NYC student visits the Teenspace website on their phone, their personally identifiable information is shared with 15 ad trackers and 34 cookies, as well as Facebook, Amazon, Meta, Google, and Microsoft among other companies, which we saw from using the Blacklight privacy audit tool.
 These findings were later confirmed by a security company that does privacy analyses.
-These findings are particularly concerning, given how the city is suing many of these companies for how they are designed to be addictive to children in order to maximize their revenues via targeted advertising.
+These findings are particularly concerning, given how the city is suing many of these companies for undermining children’s mental health and designing their platforms to be addictive in order to maximize their revenues via targeted advertising.

-Our follow-up letter to the Dept. of Health is below, copied to other city officials.
+Our follow-up letter to the Dept. of Health is here and below, copied to other city officials.
 If you’d like to hear more about Teenspace and other threats to student privacy, please attend our privacy briefing on Wed.
 October 23 at 7 PM EST; you can register here.

 NYCLU PCSP & AIF response to DOHMH regarding Teenspace privacy violations 2024.10.16